 - Start the program by following instructions in the Installation and Setup section. - Click the OK button on the opening dialog, if it appears.

-The main toolbar appears at the top of the application window.
-The buttons are arranged to give you quick access to the most common commands in ModFit LT.
+The ModFit LT ribbon bar appears at the top of the application window.
+Buttons are grouped to give you quick access to the most common commands in ModFit LT.

 Opening a data file